 Aaron Ford - Nevada Attorney General

 Before being elected Nevada's Attorney General, Aaron Ford served as the Majority Leader of the Nevada State Senate.
-He has been the Minority Leader, Assistant Majority Whip, and he has previously served as chair of the Senate Committee on Natural Resources, vice chair of the Senate Committee on Education, and a member of the Judiciary Committee.
+He has been the Minority Leader, Assistant Majority Whip, and previously held a leadership role on several legislative committees.
 He was recognized as best Senate Freshman by the Las Vegas Review-Journal, Rookie of the Year by the Reno Gazette Journal, and Senator of the Year by both Help Animals Nevada and the Nevada Conservation League for his work during the 2013 Nevada Legislative session.

-AG Ford earned his B.A. from Texas A&M University in Interdisciplinary Studies and then earned his M.A. in International Education from George Washington University.
-He also earned an M.A. in Educational Administration, as well as his law degree and Ph.D. in Educational Administration from The Ohio State University.
+AG Ford earned his B.A. from Texas A&M University in Interdisciplinary Studies and his M.A. in International Education from George Washington University.
+He also earned an M.A. in Educational Administration, his law degree and Ph.D. in Educational Administration from The Ohio State University.

 AG Ford married his college sweetheart, Berna Rhodes-Ford, who is also an attorney.
 Together, they raised four children, Avery, Devin, Aaron II, and Alexander.